cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 <DocsImage src="/img/guides/retry-ability/eq.gif" alt="Retrying built-in assertion"></DocsImage>

-Commands cannot be retried, but most still have built-in _waiting_.
-For example, as described in the "Assertions" section of [.click()](/api/commands/click), the `click()` command waits to click until the element becomes [actionable](/guides/core-concepts/interacting-with-elements#Actionability), including re-running the query chain leading up to it in case the page updates while we're waiting.
+Only queries can be retried, but most other commands still have built-in _waiting_.
+For example, as described in the "Assertions" section of [.click()](/api/commands/click), the `click()` action command waits to click until the element becomes [actionable](/guides/core-concepts/interacting-with-elements#Actionability), including re-running the query chain leading up to it in case the page updates while we're waiting.